AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/03.plurals/docs.en.md

 First of all, we would like to advise you to refer to the information of Mozilla’s [Localizations and Plurals](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals) article.
 There you will find different plural form rules and the languages that obey these rules.

-But despite this article is (or at least supposed to be) quite informative and comprehensible, it doesn’t contain the whole list of world’s languages.
+But despite this article is (or at least supposed to be) quite informative and comprehensible, it doesn’t contain the entire list of world’s languages.
 That’s why we also advise you to turn to the [Localization Guide](http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html), where the wider list of languages is represented, but in another manner.
 The number of plural forms for different languages is shown this way: 'nplurals=2', 'nplurals=4' and so on.
 The numeral after the Equals sign '='  means the number of plural forms of the respective language.
 Besides, here you can see different formulas which can help you identify what form to use in each particular case.

 Also, you can get information about plural forms in the [Unicode Common Locale Data Repository](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html#rules)(CLDR).
-The CLDR Plural Rules indicate an additional word form for decimal numbers (1,5; 2,3; 100,1…) but we don’t use them in AdGuard translations.
+The CLDR Plural Rules indicate an additional word form for decimal numbers (1.5; 2.3; 100.1…) but we don’t use them in AdGuard translations.

 <a name="translations"></a>